Structured Authority

 What you are about to learn:

-For many years, search engines served as a gateway.
+For years, search engines acted as gateways.
 A prospective client would enter a question, review a list of results, and visit multiple websites to find answers.

 That process no longer defines how information is discovered.